Equinox Systems: Profitability and growth (1985–1992)

 In 1985, the company received $2.5 million in capital from Oak Investment Partners; Digital Equipment Corporation (DEC), a major enterprise computer company based in Massachusetts, also invested $500,000 in Equinox that year.
 That year, Equinox posted its first profitable financial quarters.
 In March 1986, by which point the company employed 100, Equinox expanded their lease in the business park where they were headquartered from 25,000 square feet to 57,000 square feet, in anticipation of a doubling of their workforce.
-In 1989, the company introduced their first Ethernet-based product with the ELS-48 terminal server and the ELG-48 gateway, both of which were based on DEC's Local Area Transport networking technology.
+In 1989, the company introduced its first Ethernet-based product with the ELS-48 terminal server and the ELG-48 gateway, both of which were based on DEC's Local Area Transport networking technology.

 In a dramatic twist of fate, Equinox was forced to re-establish itself in Broward County, near the founders' ex-employer Racal-Milgo, after Equinox's South Dade headquarters were destroyed by Hurricane Andrew in August 1992.
 The hurricane had ripped the roof off of Equinox's main building, flooding the administrative office, destroying 90 percent of its computer systems, and totaling $2 million worth of completed inventory.
 The company was saved by mission-critical documents and electronic data having been stored safely offsite.
 In October 1992, Encore Computer, a Massachusetts-based company who had offices in Plantation, Florida, offered Equinox temporary office space for a diminished lease.
 Equinox's move to Plantation in Broward was later made permanent.
 In 1994, Equinox purchased the remaining floor space of the Plantation office formerly occupied by Encore, who had since moved out.

 IPO and decline (1992–2000)

-The company considered going public in 1986, but they delayed this move until March 1993, when they issued their initial public offering.
+The company considered going public in 1986, but it delayed this move until March 1993, when it issued its initial public offering.
 The IPO soon went sour, Equinox's share price dropping from a high of $11.50 in March to $3.75 in January 1994.
-At the time of their IPO, Hambrecht & Quist's 3.9-percent stake in Equinox was valued at $1.7 million, but by the following January, the same stake was worth $544,000, not much higher than their initial $500,000 investment back in 1984.
+At the time of its IPO, Hambrecht & Quist's 3.9-percent stake in Equinox was valued at $1.7 million, but by the following January, the same stake was worth $544,000, not much higher than its initial $500,000 investment back in 1984.
 This drop prompted The New York Times to call Equinox one of 1993's riskier investments.

-In February 1995, the company announced their raising of a 45,000-square-foot office building, on seven acres of land, in Sunrise, Florida, serving as their new headquarters.
+In February 1995, the company announced its raising of a 45,000-square-foot office building, on seven acres of land, in Sunrise, Florida, serving as its new headquarters.
 By this point the company had stabilized at 100 employees.
 The move to Sunset was completed by early 1997.
 Equinox peaked in the late 1990s, reporting record earnings between 1997 and 1999, before the company was hit hard again in 2000.